crazyfrogspb/RedditScore/README.md

 Includes:
 - Document tokenizer with myriads of options, including Reddit- and Twitter-specific options
 - Tools to build and tune most popular text classification models without any hassle
+- Function to easily collect Reddit comments from Google BigQuery
 - Instruments to help you build more efficient Reddit-based models and to obtain RedditScores
 - Tools to use pre-built Reddit-based models to obtain RedditScores for your data